rancher/rancher.github.io/rancher/rancher-compose/index.md

     - alldbs/db1:mysql
 ```
 <br>
 In this example, the `alldbs` stack has a `db1` service that the wordpress service will link to.
+In the `wordpress` service, `db1` would be resolvable with `mysql`.
+Without the external link, `db1` would be resolvable with `db1.alldbs`.